 What exactly is WordPress?

 The first version of WordPress appeared in 2003 where it was initially set up as a blog.
 The platform is an open-source system built and improved by thousands of developers worldwide.
-More than 60 million websites use WordPress giving it a 33% global market share.
+More than 60 million websites use WordPress, giving it a 33% global market share.

 Why use WordPress?

 There are dozens, perhaps hundreds, of alternatives to WordPress.
 Other well-known open-source systems (CMSs) are, for example, Joomla, Drupal.
-However, site builders such as Wix and Weebly are alternatives that are often chosen to create their own websites.
+However, site builders such as Wix and Weebly are alternatives that are often chosen to create their websites.
 In many cases (not all), WordPress is a very convenient choice.
 We list the main advantages:

 - WordPress is free (the software is “open-source”): As already mentioned, WordPress is open-source.
-This not only means that the software is free to download and use, it also ensures that anyone can contribute to improvements to the system.
+This not only means that the software is free to download and use, but it also ensures that anyone can contribute to improvements to the system.

 When is WordPress NOT appropriate?

-✘ Don’t use it for a Community
+✘ Please don’t use it for a Community

 A domain name is a web address on the Internet.
 This is what users must enter to reach your website.
 For this website, the domain name is hostingfanatic.com.
 If you want to go to Google, you go to the domain name google.cm.

-Purchase domain name and web hosting
+The purchase domain name and web hosting

-The only disadvantage might be that it is completely English-speaking, but this is not a problem for most people.
+The only disadvantage might be that it is entirely English-speaking, but this is not a problem for most people.
 In my opinion, SiteGround is currently the best hosting choice you can make in terms of value for money, which is why I host HostingFanatic here as well.